stefgina/stackoverflow-LLM/README.md

 ## Introduction

 In 2019 Stack Overflow realeased a [public dataset](https://www.kaggle.com/datasets/stackoverflow/stacksample) in Kaggle, named 10% of Stack Overflow Q&A. Its a very quality dataset, including text from 10% of Stack Overflow questions and answers on programming topics.
-In this project we will try to automatically predict the tags of the questions, utilizing a variety of `NLP` tools and models.
+In this project we are automatically predicting the tags of the questions, utilizing a variety of `NLP` tools and models.
+This is one of the demanding classification problems since it incorporates at the same time multi-label (cardinality >2) and multi-class (>1) targets.
+Fortunatelly enough, we have fresh tools 🤗 and ideas/ papers attacking these kind of problems, given there is enough compute!

 ## Dataset